 This issue arises most often when a town first enacts new zoning districts, administratively rezones an entire area or neighborhood, or makes significant text amendments to the zoning ordinance limiting or prohibiting the current use of the property.

 To qualify for protection, the desired use must have actually been in use at the time of enactment of the zoning amendment.
 An intent to use the land for a given purpose, without actual use, is not enough to qualify for nonconformity protection.

 The use must also have been lawfully established at the time of the zoning change.
 This typically means a prior version of the local ordinances specifically allowed the use.
 If it is unclear whether the use was previously allowed by the local government, other factors such as the government’s awareness of the use and tacit consent (such as issuing building permits for the property) are useful in proving the use’s legality.
 Generally, the longer the use has been established on the property, the easier it is to prove the lawfulness of the use.

-Once the nonconforming status of a land use is established, the use can be passed on to new owners of the property and will be allowed to continue so long as the use is not abandoned.
+Once the nonconforming status of a land use is established, the use can be passed on to new owners of the property.
+The use will be allowed to continue so long as it is not abandoned.

 RSA 674:19 similarly protects nonconforming structures lawfully existing at the time of adoption of a zoning change.
 Both principal and accessory structures qualify for protection.
 Often, structures become nonconforming due to their size or location on the lot.